14 Silent Symptoms of Lupus You Should Never Ignore

 “Lupus can attack any organ in the body and that includes the brain, sometimes causing psychosis,” Lee says.
 “Many people come in thinking they’ve suddenly got schizophrenia or are going crazy but in reality, it’s the disease.”
 Neurological symptoms of lupus can include hallucinations (both visual and auditory), paranoia, confusion, moodiness, and seizures.
 If you are experiencing these things and have no prior history of mental illness, you may actually be experiencing one of the signs of lupus.

-Discover the truth about generalized anxiety disorder.
+Learn these facts about generalized anxiety disorder.

 You have multiple miscarriages